Encompass Health Corporation Announces Amendments to Consent Solicitation of Holders of its 4.500% Senior Notes due 2028, 4.750% Senior Notes due 2030 and 4.625% Senior Notes due 2031

 The expiration time for the Consent Solicitation with respect to the Notes is 5:00 p.m., New York City time, on January 24, 2022, unless further extended or earlier terminated by the Company.

-Except as described above and in the Supplement, all other terms and conditions of the Consent Solicitation as set forth in the Statement remain unchanged and in effect.
+Except as described above, all other terms and conditions of the Consent Solicitation as set forth in the Statement remain unchanged and in effect.
 Holders of the Notes who have validly delivered their consents with respect to the Proposed Amendments do not need to deliver new consents or take any other action in response to this announcement in order to consent to the Proposed Amendments.
 Consents (whether previously or hereafter delivered) with respect to the Notes may only be revoked in the manner described in the Statement.

 Encompass Health reserves the right to modify the Statement and the terms and conditions of the Consent Solicitation or to terminate the Consent Solicitation at any time.